mmcatdb/mmcat/documentation/content/en/theoreticalBackground/schemaAndInstanceCategory.md

 - *ids* - a set of all identifiers of the object.
 Each attribute of the superid is represented by a signature of morphism that goes from the object with the superid to the object which correspond to the attribute.
 So the superid is just a set of signatures.
 The concept of signature will be explained later.

 An identifier is also a set of signatures, this time their morphisms leads to the objects that unambiguously identify given object.
-Hence the ids is a set of sets of signatures.
-It must hold that all the signatures from all of the sets in the ids must be also contained in the superid.
+Hence, the ids is a set of sets of signatures.
+It must hold that all the signatures from all the sets in the ids must be also contained in the superid.

 The most simple schema object is an object with only one identifier (an empty signature) and a single element superid (also the empty signature).
 So its ids and superid are $\{\{ \epsilon \}\}$ and $\{ \epsilon \}$.
 This means the object represents a simple property which is identified by its value.
 More complex objects are identified by and contain values of other objects.